GoldenSpade/codewars_js_tasks/README.md

       Below you can see a widget that contains a link to my CodeWars account.
 The widget information is updated in real time.
-      There you can see real statistics.
+      There you can see more statistics.
       <br><br>
     <div class="is-lightened mb-15px p-15px">
       <a href="https://www.codewars.com/users/BillyZane/stats" target="_blank">